shaunpez/shaunpezeshki.com/src/blog/post-1.md

 <div class="prose prose-lg max-w-none">

-Welcome to 'Code & Quirks,' where the digital world intertwines with the labyrinth of a millennial's thoughts.
-I'm Shaun Pezeshki, your weary yet whimsical guide, navigating the twists and turns of existence in my 30s.
+Welcome to "Chronicles of a Millennial Techie," where the digital world intertwines with the labyrinth of a millennial's thoughts.
+I'm Shaun Pezeshki, your guide, navigating the twists and turns of existence in my 30s.
 Life in this decade feels like a perpetual second-guessing, a constant struggle to find purpose amidst the noise.

 ## From Extrovert to Introvert